 2. define your data structures.(2 points)

-You must define two data structures: one to store the domain knowledge (1 point) and one to store the student profile (1 point).
-Hint: use
+You must define a data structure to store the student profile (hint: use

 (hint: use an array).

 Create these definitions in a header file (i.e., a

 program.(5 points total: 3 points for the

 data manipulation file and 2 points for the user interface file, as